Story

 During this conflict, I went through very harsh experiences on a personal level.
 My insulin was cut off several times, and despite the danger, I was forced to use spoiled insulin of the Actrapid type multiple times, simply because the alternative was nothing.

-As a result, I was hospitalized many times due to diabetic ketoacidosis, knowing each time that the situation could spiral out of control.
+As a result, I was hospitalised many times due to diabetic ketoacidosis, knowing each time that the situation could spiral out of control.

 As for hospitals in Gaza, they are suffering just as we are.
 There is a severe lack of resources, overwhelming pressure, and no real priority for chronic patients.